The Effective Depth Paradox: Evaluating the Relationship between Architectural Topology and Trainability in Deep CNNs: Gradient-Weighted Effective Depth

 \section{Gradient-Weighted Effective Depth}

-{B-\arabic{equation}}

-While Appendix~\ref{app:effective_depth} adopts a purely architectural approximation, effective depth can alternatively be defined in a gradient-weighted manner that reflects the relative contribution of different paths to optimization dynamics.

-Let $\mathcal{P}$ denote the set of all input--output paths, and let $\ell(p)$ be the number of convolutional transformations along path $p \in \mathcal{P}$.
-Let $g(p)$ denote the magnitude of the backpropagated gradient flowing through path $p$, measured as the $\ell_2$ norm of gradients accumulated along that path.
-A gradient-weighted effective depth is then defined as
+{B.\arabic{equation}}

+While ~\ref{app:effective_depth} provides a structural proxy, the \textbf{gradient-weighted effective depth} $D_{\mathrm{eff}}^{\nabla}$ accounts for the actual signal propagation during backpropagation.
+We define the weight of a path $w(p)$ based on the $L_2$ norm of the gradients $g(p)$ flowing through it:

-where the normalized path weights are given by
+where the normalized path weights are given by:

+Empirical monitoring confirms that in ResNet and GoogLeNet, $w(p)$ is heavily biased towards shorter paths during early training, providing a mechanistic explanation for their superior optimization stability compared to VGG-style architectures.

-\paragraph{Interpretation.} Paths that carry stronger gradients during training contribute more heavily to $D_{\mathrm{eff}}^{\nabla}$.
-As gradients tend to attenuate with increasing depth, shorter paths typically dominate the weighted average, yielding an effective depth substantially smaller than the nominal depth in residual and multi-branch architectures.
+Paths carrying stronger gradients during training contribute more strongly to $D_{\mathrm{eff}}^{\nabla}$.
+Because gradients typically attenuate with increasing sequential depth, shorter paths tend to dominate the weighted average in residual and multi-branch architectures.
+This results in an effective depth significantly lower than the nominal depth.

-\paragraph{Architectural implications.} For plain feedforward networks, gradients flow through a single path and $D_{\mathrm{eff}}^{\nabla} = D_{\mathrm{nom}}$.
-In contrast, residual networks exhibit a broad distribution of path lengths, with gradient magnitudes concentrated on shorter paths.
-Inception-style architectures further reduce $D_{\mathrm{eff}}^{\nabla}$ through parallel branches that limit sequential depth.

-\paragraph{Relation to the main analysis.} The gradient-weighted formulation provides a mechanistic explanation for the architectural approximation used in Appendix~\ref{app:effective_depth}.
-Since shorter paths tend to dominate gradient flow, the architectural averaging of feasible path lengths constitutes a conservative, reproducible proxy for the gradient-weighted effective depth.